 RRS Series 1 Leveling Head (sort of)

-RRS doesn’t make a specific leveling head for their series 1 tripod, but you can actually use the BC-18 Microball for the exact same effect.
-All you need to do is have a dovetail plate on the bottom of the head that you’re trying to level.
-An excellent option is to clamp the RRS Compact Panning Clamp into the BC-18, with a panoramic rail in the clamp.
-The BC-18 takes care of the leveling and the panning clamp has the necessary bubble level in it to check that.
-Perfect panos in a relatively lightweight setup.
+RRS doesn’t produce a specific leveling head for their Series 1 tripod, but you can use the BC-18 Microball for the same purpose.
+All you need is a dovetail plate on the bottom of the head you want to level.
+A great choice is to clamp the RRS Compact Panning Clamp into the BC-18, with a panoramic rail in the clamp.
+The BC-18 handles the leveling, and the panning clamp has a bubble level to check it.
+This setup allows for perfect panoramas in a lightweight package.

 RRS Monopod Head

-For the decade that I photographed action sports professionally, I also found a huge amount of use for this head.
-When shooting skiing, snowboarding and mountain biking I was often positioned above or below the athlete in preparation for capturing their next line.
-With the MH-01 I could track that vertical descent without having to shift my body around and tilt the monopod.
+For the decade I photographed action sports professionally, I also found this head incredibly useful.
+When shooting skiing, snowboarding, and mountain biking, I was often positioned above or below the athlete to capture their next line.
+With the MH-01, I could track the vertical descent without having to shift my body or tilt the monopod.

 MH-01 Vs. MH-02

-The MH-01 is a very simple design that doesn’t have fancy bearings or greased up balls inside it.
-This is a definite benefit because it means that you can throw it around in the dirt and not have to worry about it at all.
-If you do get it filthy, just stick it under a tap for a few seconds and it’ll be good to go again.
+The MH-01 has a simple design without fancy bearings or greased balls inside.
+This is a clear advantage because it means you can toss it around in the dirt without any worries.
+If it gets dirty, just rinse it under a tap for a few seconds, and it’ll be ready to use again.

-For the work I’ve always done with it, that simplicity has been useful.
-One minute I’ll be using the monopod, then the next minute I’ll be lying in the dirt trying to get a lower angle, having tossed the monopod quickly to the side.
-This head has been muddy, sandy, frozen and regularly submerged in water.
-After all that, it’s as smooth as the day I got it, and I have done zero maintenance on it in 10+ years of use!
+For the work I’ve always done with it, that simplicity has been helpful.
+One minute, I’ll be using the monopod, then the next, I’ll be lying in the dirt trying to get a lower angle, having quickly tossed the monopod aside.
+This head has been muddy, sandy, frozen, and regularly submerged in water.
+After all that, it’s still as smooth as the day I got it, and I haven’t done any maintenance on it in over 10 years of use!

 RRS Frankenheads

-Over the years, I’ve solved a number of photographic conundrums using odd combinations of RRS heads and Arca-Swiss compatible dovetail accessories.
-Some of them have fairly universal applications so I’m presenting these ones to you here.
+Over the years, I have solved various photographic puzzles using unique combinations of RRS heads and Arca-Swiss compatible dovetail accessories.
+Some of these have broad applications, so I’m sharing them with you here.

 The Lightweight Pano Head